 First, participants were set up with a dichotic listening task.

-In the other ear, they heard words such as "river" or "money".
+In the other ear, they heard "river" or "money."
 Remember, they were asked to ignore these words.

 After they listened to both, they were asked to choose the closest meaning of the message they listened to.

-They threw stones towards the side of the river yesterday.
+They threw stones toward the side of the river yesterday.

 They threw stones at the savings and loan association yesterday.

-The results went exactly like you'd expect.
-Somehow, our brain can grab the meaning of messages we aren't even listening to and try to fit them in with what we are hearing.
-This gives evidence that we follow a late-selection model which means the filter of our attention is after meaning is processed.
+The results went exactly as you'd expected.
+Somehow, our brain can grab the meaning of messages we aren't even listening to and try to fit them in with what we hear.
+This proves that we follow a late-selection model, which means the filter of our attention is after the meaning is processed.

 Johnston and Heinz (1978)

-Something important to remember, is that in 2009, a study showed that lower capacities of working memories result in a worse ability to focus.
-This is important because it shows attention may be tied to intelligence, since working memory and intelligence are also closely coorelated.
+Something important to remember is that in 2009, a study showed that lower working memory capacities result in a worse ability to focus.
+This is important because it shows attention may be tied to intelligence since working memory and intelligence are also closely correlated.

 This concept dates back long before many selective attention theories, but it's one I want to mention due to its role in focus and attention.
 In 1949, Morouzzi and Magoun first introduced the idea of the reticular activating system, a bundle of neurons that plays a huge role in sleep, wakefulness, and brain activity.
 Essentially, the RAS chooses what information we pay attention to and what we ultimately ignore.